larson-group/clubb_release/Readme.txt

 C. LAPACK & BLAS.
 These provide the tri and band diagonal solver subroutines needed by HOC.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
-D. GNU bash, or an equivalent POSIX compliant shell.
+D. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.

 Build:
 1. $ cd ~/hoc_v2.2_tuner/src